dark-side-droid/neotools/README.md

 # Neotools

 A couple of python scripts that enhance day-to-day workflow by automating some very common repetitive tasks.
-These tools are saved within your Houdini .shelf, which itself is a file and can be moved between houdini installations.
+These tools are saved within your Houdini 'default.shelf', which itself is a file and can be moved between houdini installations.